Do You Need Motorcycle Insurance?

 Why it's great

-Liberty Mutual offers two optional coverages that make it one of the best motorcycle insurance companies for people with a new motorcycle.
-These are better bike replacement and new bike replacement coverage.
+Liberty Mutual offers two optional coverages that make it one of the best motorcycle insurance companies for those who recently purchased a new motorcycle: better bike replacement and new bike replacement coverage.

 California motorcycle insurance requirements

 Motorcycle riders in California must have bodily injury coverage of at least $15,000 per person and $30,000 per accident, and property damage coverage of $5,000 (15/30/5).
-These limits apply to regular cars and bikes on public roads (not ATVs or dirt bikes).
-But this law excludes some vehicles.
+These limits apply to private passenger vehicles driven on public roadways (not ATVs or dirt bikes), but some vehicles are excluded.

-However, the rules are different in other states.
+The rules might be different in other states.
 Electric bicycles (or mopeds and scooters) might have different laws, and anyone who owns a motorcycle or similar vehicle needs to be aware of them.
 It is their responsibility to follow them and meet the necessary requirements.

-In California, you don't need motorcycle insurance if you pay a cash deposit of $35,000 to the state’s Department of Motor Vehicles.
-You can also get a DMV-issued certificate of self-insurance or a surety bond for $35,000 from a company licensed to do business in the state.
+California allows motorcycle riders to meet their financial responsibility in ways other than motorcycle insurance.
+In place of insurance, Californians can pay a cash deposit of $35,000 to the state’s department of motor vehicles, obtain a DMV-issued certificate of self-insurance or get a surety bond for $35,000 from a company licensed to do business in the state.

 Do you need motorcycle insurance in Florida?

-But riding a motorcycle without insurance is generally a bad idea.
-People can sue you for any damage or injuries you cause, and you'll be responsible for the damage.
+But riding a motorcycle without insurance is generally ill-advised, because people can potentially sue you for any damage or injuries you cause, and you'll be responsible for the damage.

 Does Washington require motorcycle insurance?

-Motorcycle riders in Washington need liability insurance.
-You must either complete a motorcycle safety course or pass a knowledge and riding skills test to legally ride a bike in Washington.
+Motorcycle riders in Washington are required to have liability insurance, as of 2019.
+Additionally, to legally ride a bike in Washington, riders must either successfully complete a motorcycle safety course or pass a knowledge and riding skills test.

-To meet the legal requirement for motorcycle insurance, you need the following coverage limits:
+To fulfill the legal requirement for motorcycle insurance, Washington residents must have the following coverage limits:

 - Bodily injury liability insurance: $25,000 per person and $50,000 per accident